Back to California

 • Establishes the California Street Prostitution Issues and Options Task Force to investigate issues related to street prostitution and human trafficking.

-• Collects data on prostitution, sex trafficking, and strategies for enforcing laws against these crimes.
+• Collects data on street prostitution, sex trafficking, and strategies for enforcing laws against these crimes.

-• Examines existing laws' effectiveness in addressing street prostitution and suggests revisions if necessary.
+• Examines existing state law's adequacy in addressing street prostitution and suggests revisions if necessary.

 • Requires the task force to meet at least every two months until July 1, 2028.

-• Asks the task force to report their findings and recommendations by January 1, 2029.
+• Directs the task force to report their findings and recommendations to the Governor, Attorney General, and Legislature by January 1, 2029.

 Who It Names or Affects